Video, Photograph, and Recording Policy

 - No videotaping, photographing, recording, filming, or interviewing may be conducted inside any MCTC facility by anyone without prior approval of the tax collector.
 Violators will be requested to cease such activity immediately and/or leave the facility.
 Such activity includes, but is not limited to, the use of cameras, digital voice recorders, tape recorders, cell phones, laptops, personal digital assistants, or similar technological devices.
 (Note: This is not intended as an all-encompassing ban on the use of cell phones, laptops, personal digital assistants, or similar technological devices in offices of the MCTC.)

-- All requests for approval to videotape, photograph, record, film, or interview must be submitted as far in advance as possible to Mandie Ferguson, director of communications and employee initiatives (hereafter "CEI director").
+- All requests for approval to videotape, photograph, record, film, or interview must be submitted as far in advance as possible to Mandie Ferguson, Director of Communications and Employee Experience (hereafter "CEI director").
 Email Mandie Ferguson or contact her by phone at (941) 741-4821.

 - The CEI director will discuss the request with the tax collector and notify the requester of whether or not the request is approved.